 She works in an NHS Community Dementia Service in Coventry where she has been in post for 5 years.
 Her main responsibilities in this role are undertaking Neuropsychological assessments, including complex cognitive assessments and mood assessments as well as community case management, which can include capacity assessments, behaviour management, care advice, and consultancy to Staff and families.
 She has a special interest in working with Younger Onset Dementia (YOD) and people with Dementia as a result of neurological conditions and rarer types of Dementia (e.g. Multiple Sclerosis, Huntington’s Disease, Parkinson’s Disease and alcohol-related brain damage) which can make assessments more complex.
 She is an active player within the Multidisciplinary Team and takes a lead in service issues where appropriate (e.g. coordinating and leading MDT meetings, interagency meetings and service training).

-Mr Ranjish Kumarswamy is an Extended Scope Practitioner in musculoskeletal rehabilitation, with 5 years’ experience as ESP.
+Mr Ranjish Kumarswamy is an Extended Scope Practitioner in musculoskeletal rehabilitation, with 5 years experience as ESP.
 His special interests are Spinal Pain and peripheral joint injections.
-He currently holds and ESP post in the NHS and also practices at various private clinics in London.
+He currently holds an ESP post in the NHS and also practices at various private clinics in London.

-Nick is originally from the west of Ireland and is married with a young family in Reading.
+Nick is originally from the west of Ireland and is married to a young family in Reading.
 He has a keen interest in sport, including rugby, athletics and gaelic football.

 Dr Ravindran brings a very high level of training and experience to the important task of patient care.
 He is a Fellow of the Royal College of Anesthetists, a Fellow of the Faculty of Pain Medicine, and a Consultant in Anesthesia and Pain Medicine at the Royal Berkshire NHS Foundation Trust.